neilotoole/sq-web/content/en/docs/query.md

 NICK         WAHLBERG
 ```

-Behind the scenes, `sq` uses the SQL `column AS alias` construct.
+On the backend, `sq` uses the SQL `column AS alias` construct.
 The query
 above would be rendered into SQL like this:

 ```sql